No more object oriented programming with PHP

 Let me tell you something.
 If you depend on an IDE to make heads or tails out of your code, then you know you're dealing with mess.

-There is nothing wrong in using an IDE or getting help from it, on the contrary it can save you a lot of time, but if you cannot code a project with a simple text editor, then that is evidence that you're working on something that is put together in a complex way.
+There is nothing wrong with using an IDE, on the contrary it can save you a lot of time, but if you cannot code a project with a simple text editor, then that is evidence that you're working on something that is put together in a complex way.

 The Linux kernel, the BSD operating systems, all these projects are done in procedural C. And you know what?
 Most of the skilled coders that work on these huge projects use really simple console based text editors.
 They do not depend on modern IDEs to help them navigate the code because they don't need to.
 And that's not because these codebases are small.